 With this in mind, I managed to speak with Cosmopolitan Magazine, Beauty Director, Inge VanLotringen about some of the hidden truths in the beauty world so we can be a bit wiser about what we try out in the name of looking good.
 She used my advice in her in-depth feature ‘WhatSupp?’ which aimed to give extra insight into the world of beauty nutrition.

 Collagen is a good example as a wonder ingredient that makes our skin plump and smooth by holding the structure of our skin cells together for firmer, more elastic and energised looking skin.
 However, Inge and I both agreed, eating collagen straight or applying it straight on your face isn’t going to dissolve away wrinkles.
-Collagen would need an ‘active’ such as an enzyme to make it absorb into the skin and another to make it stay there, and this is why there are hardly any skin care products that make this claim anyway.
+Collagen would need an ‘active’ such as an enzyme or vitamin to make it absorb into the skin and another to make it stay there and do its job, and this is why there are hardly any skin care products that make this claim.

-Eating or drinking collagen is the best way to achieve any effect on the condition of your skin, since there are enough enzymes in the digestive process to break down and absorb the collagen - but how do we make sure our collagen supplement benefits the skin and not just our achy joints or sluggish digestion (which are the other benefits to watch).
+Eating or drinking collagen is the best way to achieve any effect on the condition of your skin, since there are enough enzymes in the digestive process to break down and absorb the collagen - but how do we make sure our collagen supplement benefits the skin and not just our achy joints or sluggish digestion (which are the other benefits to watch out for).

 - Collagen types I & III are both a form of bone and skin building protein, so have the easiest route to assimilate and fortify your own skin.